 - Board of Immigration Appeals Decisions

-These rulings are available at the Executive Office for Immigration Review Virtual Law Library which includes the Board of Immigration Appeals' precedent decisions (a BIA Precedent Table compiled from BIA headnotes organized by topic is also available); an alphabetical subject index of those decisions; and copies of some (but not all) of the "indexed" Board decisions, with the annotation that these "indexed" decisions have not been published and accordingly have no value as precedent.
+These rulings are available at the Executive Office for Immigration Review which includes a chart of board precedent decisions; an alphabetical subject index of those decisions; and copies of some (but not all) of the "indexed" Board decisions, with the annotation that these "indexed" decisions have not been published and accordingly have no value as precedent.
 The decisions were indexed to provide internal guidance, and are offered here to the public as a courtesy.
 Citation to unpublished decisions is disfavored by the Board.
 There is no index to the "indexed" decisions.

 - Lexis (Georgetown Law only) Legal > Area of Law - By Topic > Immigration > Find Administrative Materials > Immigration Precedent Decisions

 - Citizenship Laws of the World (U.S. Office of Personnel Management)

 This document provides a brief summary of foreign laws concerning citizenship.

 - Gordon, Mailman and Yale-Loehr, Immigration Law and Procedure Williams KF4819 .G62 1988

 This multi-volume looseleaf service, updated periodically, is the most highly regarded general work on immigration law.
 You may find it particularly useful if your case takes you beyond the narrow confines of asylum law.

 This is a weekly publication with the latest developments in asylum law and practice.
 INS Interpretations are also available electronically on Lexis (Georgetown Law Only).

 - Ira Kurzban, Kurzban's Immigration Law Sourcebook Williams KF4819.3 .K87 2010.